 The new, password-free authentication experience will be similar to using an MFA solution with Office 365.
 When a user inputs their username, an access request will be sent to their designated device.
 To confirm the request a user will scan their fingerprint, after which they will be granted account access.

 This process will occur within Microsoft’s Authenticator app for mobile devices.
-Once released, any business that uses Azure Active Directory will see this application set as the default account access method.
+Once released, any business that uses Azure Active Directory will see this application set as the default option for account access.
+Existing settings will nopt be altered when this change goes into effect.

 What is Microsoft Authenticator?